NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
-Configure a Firewall (Network Security Group).
-To start, we initiate a perpetual/non-stop ping from the Windows 10 VM to the Linux VM by running the command... "ping 10.0.0.5 -t".
+Configuring a Firewall (Network Security Group).
+To start, we initiate a perpetual/non-stop ping from the Windows 10 Virtual Machine to the Linux Virtual Machine by running the command... "ping 10.0.0.5 -t".
 We will notice that Wireshark starts to non-stop ping ICMP Traffic.
 </p>
 <br />